sep1ol/ellusive_n0tes/README.md

 ## ⚠️ Disclaimer

 This application stores notes in server memory only.
 A server restart will delete all notes.
 This is by design for maximum security, but means notes are not persistent across server restarts or crashes.

----

-Made with ❤️ using SvelteKit and shadcn-svelte